maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	}
 ```

-If a player press the backspace button (the default one to respawn), we remove him one point.
+If a player presses the backspace button (the default one to respawn), we remove him one point.

 ```c++
     	// ---------------------------------- //